ExplainableML/eml_website/content/teaching/thesis/compositionality.md

 ---
-title: Measuring the role of compositionality in sequences
+title: Measuring the Role of Compositionality in Sequences
-description: In this project, you will study the question of how to measure the level of compositionality in sequential data.
-Many sequential data contain repeated patterns organized in a hierarchical, compositional structure.
-Extrapolating these patterns as tokens are vital for machine learning models to effectively process and compute representations from sequences.
-You will conduct literature search and in this topic, test out different measures of compositionality, and explore different tokenization methods to improve machine learning models.
+description: This project focuses on studying methods to measure the level of compositionality in sequential data.
+Many sequential datasets contain repeated patterns organized in hierarchical, compositional structures.
+Extrapolating these patterns as tokens is vital for machine learning models to effectively process and compute representations from sequences.
+The research will involve conducting a literature review on this topic, testing various measures of compositionality, and exploring different tokenization methods to improve machine learning models.
+The aim is to enhance our understanding of compositional structures in sequential data and their impact on model performance.
 contactname: Shuchen Wu
 contactlink: /people/shuchen-wu